CSU-CS152/Lab03TryAgain/README.md

 Loops and if warmup lab

 # Attached is some code
 Review the code provided.
 Answer the following questions by adding comments to your code!
-You are free to talk with other students, and seek better understanding to these questions.
+You are free to talk with other students and seek better understanding to these questions.
 See below for reminders on types, variables, and input

 # Step One
 Answer the following questions as comments in your code: